Agree with our rating?

 Costly Non-Cancellable Leases

-If a merchant wishes to cancel their LADCO lease, they must either pay out the remainder of the LADCO contract and return the equipment or pay out the remainder of the contract and purchase the equipment.
-Either way, a merchant will owe the lease’s remaining cost upon cancellation.
+If a business wishes to cancel their LADCO lease, they must either pay out the remainder of the LADCO contract and return the equipment or pay out the remainder of the contract and purchase the equipment.
+Either way, a client will owe the lease’s remaining cost upon cancellation.
 It should be noted that most credit card terminals can be purchased for under $500.
-Non-cancellable, long-term leases mean a merchant can pay thousands for that same equipment making them a contract term to avoid.
+Non-cancellable, long-term leases mean a business can pay thousands for that same equipment making them a contract term to avoid.

 Highly Unfavorable Contract Terms